-The Snake Reproduction Cycle Explained
+Snake Reproduction Cycle

+A male snake presses his chin onto the female’s back.
 He then runs up along her back, all the way to her head.
-In doing so, he picks up the pheromones that tell him that she’s a female.
-They then perform a ‘cloacal kiss,’ and mating is achieved.
+In doing so, he picks up the pheromones that tell him that the snake is female.

-The female snake, like all snakes, has a cloaca.
+The female snake has a cloaca.
 However, female snakes have ovaries that produce eggs, which males don’t have.
 They also have an oviduct, which is where the reproductive eggs develop into the eggs that she lays.

 The scientists dissected 243 specimens from three species, including two colubrids and a viper.

 |Coprodeum:||This part collects feces from the colon.
-It is the first and largest section of the cloaca.|
+It is the first, and largest, section of the cloaca.|

 |Urodeum:||This part collects urine and any products of reproduction.|